milovidov983/ts-jest-example/README.md

-# ts-mocha-example
+# ts-jest-example

-An example of node CLI app written in Typescript with Mocha unit tests.
+An example of node CLI app written in Typescript with Jest unit tests.